 by Marie O’Mahony

-Marie O’Mahony industry consultant, author and academic.
-Her presentation, “Training and Education for the Demands of a High Tech Textile Industry” was part of the advanced textiles offerings on the show floor at IFAI Expo 2017.
-She is the author of several books on advanced and smart textiles published by Thames and Hudson and Visiting Professor at the Royal College of Art (RCA), London.
+Dr. Marie O’Mahony is an industry consultant, author and academic.
+She the author of several books on advanced and smart textiles published by Thames and Hudson and Visiting Professor at the Royal College of Art (RCA), London.